 Why Is This Important?

-It’s essential as Google forces the title you have created initially further after the brand name.
+It’s essential to know and understand that Google changes the title you have initially created, when Google adds the brand name, your original title will be longer, which causes issues with visually looking at your ads.
 This is because Google limits the visible part of the title to between 40 and 50 characters on Web Search.
 This then means the end part of your title is cut off.

 In many cases, having the brand name at the beginning is essential.
 However, in some cases, the brand name might be so long that prepending the name will not increase the performance.
 To avoid Google prepending the brand name, you can add it at the end of the title, which forces Google not to prepend the value.
 In addition, you can identify if Google prepended the value if it shows the brand name with a hyphen at the beginning.